jareer12/grepper/readme.md

    * [Global Functions](https://github.com/jareer12/grepper#global)
    * [Raw API Documentation](https://github.com/jareer12/code-grepper)

+**What is ToLog?**
+The last parameter of every fucntion is a boolean called `toLog`, which allows you to debug things and log them to console for better understanding of the function you are using, It logs important stuff like responses, errors, etc.

 ## [Global][GlobalDocs]

 ### `checkCookie()`

 To check if a cookie is valid use this function.
 The first parameter is the [PHPSESSID][].